-Camp Hahobas is a 120 acre Boy Scout Camp, located above Hood Canal, near Tahuya, WA.
-Camping will soon be available to registered Scout units of the Boy Scouts of America.
+Camp Hahobas BSA was a 120 acre Boy Scout property, located above Hood Canal, near Tahuya, WA.

-On Thursday, April 18, 2019, the Council Executive Board voted unanimously to open the camp for 'Wilderness Camping'.
-Although camp is closed for now, plans are underway to develop primitave campsites for this purpose.
+On Thursday, April 18, 2019, the Council Executive Board voted unanimously to open the camp for weekend camping as a 'Wilderness Camp', and to hold the property long term.

-The property purchased by the DNR and Great Peninsula Conservancy will be available for use by Scouts, and has a permanent conservation easement, and will never be commercially developed.
+is available for limited use by Scouts, and has a permanent conservation easement, and will never be commercially developed.